 Hamburg Green Hydrogen Hub

 Hamburg Moorburg has something.
 Something that other sites don't have.
 Where coal delivered energy yesterday, in the near future, green hydrogen will be produced from renewable energy sources and therefore energy for mobility, heat, process gas or natural gas replacement.
 Because here, in the heart of the port of Hamburg, we use wind and solar power to split water into hydrogen and oxygen in a large electrolyser.
 The Hamburg Green Hydrogen Hub (HGHH) is one of the first projects worldwide to decarbonize an entire port economy.
 Industry and transport in particular have a high demand for zero-carbon hydrogen energy.
-If all permits are granted on time, hydrogen production can start in 2025.
+If all permits are granted on time, commercial hydrogen production can begin in 2027.

 All-rounder hydrogen.